 Students cannot submit the same project as last year unless there are significant changes or advancements in the final outcome.

-Students may submit the same project to both the UTSC Undergraduate Research & Creative Poster Forum and UTSC Undergraduate Research & Creative Prize, however, they cannot simply submit the poster created for the Forum.
+Students may submit the same project to both the UTSC Undergraduate Research & Creative Forum and UTSC Undergraduate Research & Creative Prize, however, they cannot simply submit a poster or creative display created for the Forum.